nasa-jpl/ION-DTN/README.txt

 IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.
 *********************************************************************

-To build and install the entire ION system on a Linux, OS/X, or Solaris platform, just cd into ion-open-source and enter three commands:
+To build and install the entire ION system on a Linux, OS/X, or Solaris platform, cd into ion-open-source and enter three commands:

 	./configure
 	make